ABOUT US

 Ciela is a Siberian Husky guide and therapy dog in training here at Wild Mountain.

 She loves to explore the land, run, and play.
 She reminds us to be curious about nature and relate with child-like innocence.
-She loves bunnies, pine trees, and skjouring.
+She loves bunnies, pine trees, and skijouring.

 Ciela takes care of her pack and loves receiving people from the land and hearing their stories.
 She sits in circle with us and often invites cuddles and lots of laughter.
 She is excited to meet you and welcome you to her home at Wild Mountain.